 What has been the greatest landmark in your career?

 It was when I was promoted to senior, a year before the standard time, which I am very proud of.
 My motivation was my daily development.
 Every day I could take my performance to the next level because of the trust my manager showed me.
 He knew I wanted to perform.
 Then he let me, because he knew I could.
 There is an enormous amount of highly skilled people in Deloitte, so the promotion made me feel that I had really done something right.

 However, I also put a lot of time and effort into my job.
 It is my first priority.
 It does not mean that my friends and family are not important, and that there is no time for fun.
 It means that I need to be open about my workload, prioritise and adapt from being professional to being young with my friends.
 Luckily, our flexible culture makes it easier to balance work and private life, so I can be ambitious and young at the same time.

-How will you describe the culture in Corporate Audit?
+How will you describe the culture in Distinctive Audit?

 Unformal and ambitious.
 The open office environment creates the unformal atmosphere, which makes it easy to share knowledge and help each other.
 A joke flies through the office from time to time, and that is important as well.